Updated on 20 May 2021.

 What are the races?

-Both the men’s and women’s 2021 Series were originally made up of eight National A races [NB. now five due to the subsequent cancellations of the Klondike Grand Prix, Tour of the Reservoir and Stockton GP.
-The Rapha Lincoln GP is also in doubt after being postponed].
+Both the men’s and women’s 2021 Series were originally made up of eight National A races [NB.
+Now three due to the subsequent cancellations of the Klondike Grand Prix, Tour of the Reservoir, Stockton GP and the South of England event.
+Rapha Lincoln GP will now host the National Road Championships rather the National Road Series].
 The plan was for seven one-day races, as well as the two-day Tour of the Reservoir.
 At the time of publication, it was a relief to see the latter on the calendar after long-time organiser Mike Hodgson sadly passed away this year, although the race has since been cancelled due to uncertainties surrounding Covid.

 Men’s National Road Series

 The men’s Series contains a mixture of longstanding, prestigious races like the Rapha Lincoln Grand Prix and the Beaumont Trophy and newer events like the Lancaster Grand Prix.
 There are fewer races planned in 2021 compared with the 2019 season (the 2020 Series, of course, never happened because of COVID-19 restrictions), which featured 10 rounds.